Queen's College, Hong Kong: Publications

 A school magazine named The Yellow Dragon.

 First published in June 1899, the Queen's College school magazine, The Yellow Dragon (黃龍報), is the world's oldest existing Anglo-Chinese school magazine.
 A priceless historical resource, it provides a window into the evolution of education in Hong Kong and on societal evolution in the Asia Pacific region.
 In 2005, the magazine published its 100th volume.
 The Chinese section of the edition featured a brief summary of the magazine's past 100 volumes (百期回望專輯), written by seven students to commemorate the special occasion.

 Another regular publication is the school newspaper, The Courier (文苑), which has been published since 1968.
 Currently, 3 issues are produced each year, covering the school's major functions and featuring student contributions.

 In commemoration of the school's 125th anniversary, the Queen's College Old Boys' Association published a limited-edition history of the school entitled Queen's College: Its History 1862-1987 in 1987.
-Its author, Gwyneth Stokes, whose husband John was the Principal of Queen's College from 1965 to 1970, spent 2 years researching the 494-page book in local archives and in the UK.
+Its author, Gwenneth Stokes, whose husband John was the Principal of Queen's College from 1965 to 1970, spent 2 years researching the 494-page book in local archives and in the UK.